RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Adding the Demo Source Files**

 In most cases, to add files to an Eclipse project, you use the **Import** command.
 This creates local copies of file sources in the workspace.
-Optionally, you can leave the source files in the original location and create links to them which is what you are going to do in this tutorial.
+Optionally, you can leave the source files in the original location and create links to them which is what you will do in this tutorial.

 To add the sample copybooks to the project: